Abhishek010397/K3S-helm-airflow-celery/README.md

     git clone https://github.com/helm/charts.git
     cd charts/stable/airflow

- Open values.yaml in a text editor and modify following sections:
+ Open values.yaml in a text editor and modify following sections: *there are certain changes made in this yaml file,go through the note present at the top of that file*

     dags:
     ##